Entropy bounds for grammar compression: Strings and their parsing

-A grammar compression represents an input string $S$ as a context free grammar that generates a unique string $S$.
-The right-hand side of the start nonterminal is called a \emph{starting string} (often denoted as $S'$) and by the grammar ($G$) we mean the collection of other rules, together they are called the \emph{full grammar} and denoted as $(S', G)$.
+A grammar compression represents an input string $S$ as a context-free grammar generating a unique string $S$.
+The right-hand side of the start nonterminal is called a \emph{starting string} (often denoted as $S'$) and by the grammar $G$ we mean the collection of other rules, together they are called the \emph{full grammar} and denoted as $(S', G)$.
 For a nonterminal $X$ we denote its rule right-hand side by $\grhs(X)$.
-For a grammar $G$ or full grammar $(S,G)$ their right-hand sides, denoted as $\grhs(G)$ and $\grhs(S,G)$, are the concatenations of strings that are the right-hand sides of all productions in $G$, for $(S, G)$ we also concatenate $S$.
+For a grammar $G$ its right-hand sides, denoted by $\grhs(G)$, is the set of $G$'s productions' right-hand sides, for a full grammar $(S', G)$ we also add $S'$ to the set and denote it by $\grhs(S',G)$.
+We denote by $\rhs{G}$ ($\rhs{S',G}$) the sum of strings' lengths in $\grhs(G)$ ($\grhs(S',G)$, respectively).
 By $\nonterminals{G}$ we denote the number of nonterminals.
-If all right-hand sides of grammar consist of two symbols, then this grammar is in CNF.
-The \emph{expansion} $\exp(X)$ of a nonterminal $X$ in a grammar $G$ is the string generated by $X$ in this grammar.
-All reasonable grammar compressions guarantee that no two nonterminals have the same expansion, we implicitly assume this in the rest of the paper.
-We say that a grammar (full grammar) $G$ ($(S, G)$, respectively) is \emph{small}, if $\rhs{G} = \mathcal{O}(\frac{n}{\log_\sigma n})$ ($\rhs{S, G} = \mathcal{O}(\frac{n}{\log_\sigma n})$, respectively).
-This matches the folklore information-theoretic lower bound on the size of th grammar for a string of length $n$.
+A grammar is in CNF if all right-hand sides of a~grammar consist of two symbols.
+The string generated by a nonterminal $X$ in a grammar $G$ is the \emph{expansion} $\exp(X)$ of $X$ in $G$.
+All reasonable grammar compressions guarantee that no two nonterminals have the same expansion, $\rhs{X} > 1$ for each nonterminal $X$ and that each nonterminal occurs in the derivation tree; we implicitly assume this in the following.
+A grammar (full grammar) $G$ ($(S', G)$, respectively) is said to be \emph{small}, if $\rhs{G} = \mathcal{O}({|S|}/{\log_\sigma |S|})$ ($\rhs{S', G} = \mathcal{O}({|S|}/{\log_\sigma |S|})$, respectively).
+This matches the folklore information-theoretic lower bound on the size of a grammar for a string of length $|S|$.

 In practice, the starting string and the grammar may be encoded in different ways, especially when $G$ is in CNF, hence we make a distinction between these two.
 Note that for many (though not all) grammar compressors both theoretical considerations and proofs as well as practical evaluation show that the size of the grammar is considerably smaller than the size of the starting string.